Apollo24K/Drawalot/README.md

 # Drawalot, a [Camelot](https://rank.top/bot/camelot) spin-off

 Welcome to **Drawalot**, an anime-themed card collection Discord bot!
-Players can draw cards, collect rare items, and trade with others in this exciting game.
+Players can draw cards, collect rare items, and trade with others.

 ## Features